eseoooo/open-weather/README.md

 From the repo:

 1. Clone/download this project locally.
-2. Navigate to root folder(Open Weather Map\open-weather-map), run `npm install` in your command line/terminal to install all dependecies
+2. In the root folder, run `npm install` in your command line/terminal to install all dependecies
 3. Then run `npm start` in your command line/terminal
 4. Enjoy!